Home is Where the Plants Are

 1. Snake Plant (Sansevieria Trifasciata)

 A real fan-favorite, the Snake Plant is up there with one of the best — and easiest — indoor house plants to keep in your home.
 Not only is it stunning to look at, but it is also one of the most oxygen-producing indoor house plants in the world, which of course, is a massive benefit!
-The Snake Plant is an excellent air-purifier and can absorb harmful toxins such as formaldehyde, benzene, and carbon dioxide.
+The Snake Plant is an excellent air purifier and can absorb harmful toxins such as formaldehyde, benzene, and carbon dioxide.

 In terms of maintenance, the Snake Plant thrives in either full sun or full shade and minimal water — bizarre, right?
 Overwatering it can cause it to rot, so watch how often you do water it.
-Be sure to keep the leaves dry and allow its soil to dry up entirely between water days.
+Be sure to keep the leaves dry and allow their soil to dry up entirely between water days.
 During winter, reduce watering to once a month.

 2. Spider Plant (Chlorophytum Comosum)

 The Spider Plant is a great choice for you if you are new to indoor house plants.
 It’s typically a hanging plant that is incredibly adaptable if it has been over or under-watered.
-It grows best in partial sunlight or low light conditions.
+It grows best in partial sunlight or low-light conditions.
 It produces more chlorophyll than most indoor house plants, which ultimately means more oxygen!

 If its soil is dry to the touch, then it is time to water your Spider Plant, but do not overwater it!
-It’s still susceptible to rotting roots if its soil gets really soggy.
+It’s still susceptible to rotting roots if its soil gets soggy.
 Pay attention to its leaves; if they get droopy, then your Spider Plant has been overwatered.

 3. Succulent (Echeveria Preta)

 Naturally, succulents are one of the best indoor house plants for obvious reasons.
-The succulent, Echeveria Preta, in particular, is a wonderfully low maintenance house plant to look after.
+The succulent, Echeveria Preta, in particular, is a wonderfully low-maintenance house plant to look after.
 If your home is filled with lots of natural light, then this succulent is ideal for you!
 Echeveria thrives on sunshine and requires very occasional watering.

-The best part about this succulent is that it is 100% non-toxic and pet friendly, where many other indoor house plants are not.
+The best part about this succulent is that it is 100% non-toxic and pet friendly, whereas many other indoor house plants are not.
 One thing you have to promise yourself with any succulent is not to overwater.
 We know it is tempting to water them regularly with your other indoor house plants, but Echeveria only needs watering every three to four weeks — so restrain yourself!

 4. Pothos Ivy (Epipremnum Aureum)

 Pothos Ivy is another indoor hanging house plant that is super easy to take care of!
 It thrives in low light conditions and only needs water every two weeks.
-In addition to its low maintenance, Pothos Ivy is a great indoor house plant for purifying the air by removing toxins and producing extra oxygen that we need.
+In addition to its low maintenance, Pothos Ivy is a great indoor house plant for purifying the air by removing toxins and producing the extra oxygen that we need.
 For any beginners out there, this indoor house plant is ideal for you.

 One of the greatest things about Pothos Ivy is that you can cut and replant it multiple times to produce more plants!
 It grows really fast, though, so be sure to add in some occasional preening time to help it stay leafy and luscious.